-The 1974 film telling of a blackmailer calling himself “Juggernaut” (and this has to be the coolest name ever for a blackmailer) a blackmailer, who requests 500,000 quid or he will set off seven bombs on board the Britannic cruise boat.
+The 1974 film tells of a blackmailer calling himself “Juggernaut” (and this has to be the coolest name ever for a blackmailer) a blackmailer, who requests 500,000 quid or he will set off seven bombs on board the Britannic cruise boat.

 He has even rigged up a few bombs just to go off to show he means business.
 The blackmailer saying once he receives the requested ransom money he will mansplain how to disarm those bombs.
-With 1200 passengers on board its a race against time.
+With 1200 passengers on board it’s a race against time.

 Jones has a crucial role in this film as Sidney Buckland, a bomb disposal officer who gives some helpful advice to the powers that be.
-But to tell you more on this film and the plot would venture into spoilers.
+But to tell you more about this film and the plot would venture into spoilers.
 However, I will say it’s the police headed by Anthony Hopkins and always wonderful Richard Harris to the rescue.